bevyengine/bevy/release-content/migration-guides/wgpu_25.md

 Encountered a panic in system `bevy_render::render_resource::pipeline_cache::PipelineCache::process_pipeline_queue_system`!
 ```

-Follow the advice above and fix your bindings to fix these problems.
+This error is a result of Bevy's bind group indices changing.
+Identify the shader by searching for the group and binding mentioned, e.g. `@group(2) @binding(100)`, and follow the above advice to fix the binding group index.